sjain882/App-SingleInstanceTrayGuide-Win/.github/README.md

 This program acts as a middleman to solve this problem.

-A copy of it is configured to launch a specified application.
+A copy of it is configured to launch another application.

 Then, a shortcut to that copy (with an appropriate icon) is pinned to the Start menu instead of the specified application itself.

-When run, it will check if the target program is already running, and:
+When started, it will check if the target program is already running, and:

 1. if so - presents the user with a guide on how to use its tray icon
 2. if not - launches the program, then presents the same guide (assuming it minimises to tray)
 3. if multiple instances - alerts the user to contact their administrator

-The guide is displayed close to the notification tray area in a frameless and reliably always-on-top state, ensuring the user can't accidentally close, resize or miss it.
+The guide is displayed near the notification tray area in a frameless and reliably always-on-top state, ensuring the user can't accidentally close, resize or miss it.

 ‎
 ‎